 You can insert a table using the insert table option just below the bunch of boxes.

 Select the number of rows and columns to adjust the table size.
-By default, Outlook provides five columns and two rows, which you can modify according to your requirement.
+By default, Outlook provides five columns and two rows, which you can modify according to your requirements.

 Select your preferences in the AutoFit behavior section.
 You can set a fit column width, make the width of the cells and table fit to the content, or make the table size fit the window.
 Click OK to complete.